Feature comparison

 Voice commands for formatting

 Say "bold", "italic", "new line", "select all", or "undo" while dictating in Google Docs.
 These formatting commands (English only) let you edit hands-free inside the document.
-EnviousWispr does not have voice commands yet.
+EnviousWispr supports spoken punctuation and emoji, but has no voice commands for app navigation or editing.

 ๐ŸŒ

-Google supports roughly 100 languages for voice typing with no extra configuration.
-EnviousWispr's primary engine (Parakeet) is English-focused; WhisperKit supports 90+ but with varying accuracy.
+Google supports over 100 languages and regional variants for voice typing with no extra configuration.
+EnviousWispr's primary engine (Parakeet) covers 25 European languages; WhisperKit supports 99 but with varying accuracy.

 If your workflow lives entirely inside Google Docs, their voice typing is a solid choice.
 If you need dictation across your whole Mac, in any app, with AI polish and privacy, give EnviousWispr a try.